mnlipp/osgi-getting-started/CombiningComponents.md

 of the central support class for this approach, the `ServiceLoader` ([JavaDoc](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/ServiceLoader.html)).

-Note that he use of the term service in this context is similar but not identical to its usage in the context of Service Oriented Architectures ([SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture)).
+Note that the use of the term service in this context is similar but not identical to its usage in the context of Service Oriented Architectures ([SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture)).
 However, SOA focuses on distributed systems while in our context a service is simply